General Terms and Conditions

 (c) These general terms and conditions are available in Dutch and English.
 Both versions have the same legal force.

-(d) The information to be disclosed pursuant to article 6:230b of the Dutch Civil Code (Burgerlijk Wetboek) or, for notarial services provided to individuals pursuant to the rules of the Royal Dutch Association of Civil-law Notaries, can be found on debrauw.com/legal-information/.
+(d) The information to be disclosed pursuant to article 6:230b of the Dutch Civil Code (Burgerlijk Wetboek) or, for notarial services provided to individuals pursuant to the rules of the Royal Dutch Association of Civil-law Notaries, can be found in Legal Information (debrauw.com).

-(a) An agreement for services between a Client and De Brauw will only come into existence when De Brauw or a lawyer, civil law notary, candidate civil law notary or tax lawyer working at De Brauw accepts a Client’s instructions.
+(a) An agreement for services between a client and De Brauw will only come into existence when De Brauw or a lawyer, civil law notary, candidate civil law notary or tax lawyer working at De Brauw accepts a client's engagement for services.

-(d) If De Brauw is engaged to provide services together with another person, legal entity or firm, De Brauw will only be liable for the performance of those obligations that are explicitly De Brauw's obligations.
+(d) If De Brauw is engaged to provide services together with another person, De Brauw will only be liable for the performance of those obligations that are explicitly De Brauw's obligations.
 Article 7:407(2) of the Dutch Civil Code will not apply.

-(e) The Client shall provide De Brauw with any information, which De Brauw, its shareholders or subsidiaries, third parties or banks engaged by it/them, need in order to meet any obligations to establish the identity of Clients and persons affiliated with Clients, including obligations under the Dutch Act on the Prevention of Money Laundering and Financing of Terrorism (Wet ter voorkoming van witwassen en financieren van terrorisme).
+(e) The client shall provide De Brauw with any information that De Brauw, its shareholders or subsidiaries, or third parties or banks engaged by it/them may need to meet any obligations to establish the identity of clients and persons affiliated with clients, including obligations under the Dutch Act on the Prevention of Money Laundering and Financing of Terrorism (Wet ter voorkoming van witwassen en financieren van terrorisme).
 De Brauw has an obligation to report unusual transactions to the authorities.

-(f) Under Council Directive (EU) 2018/822 of 25 May 2018, De Brauw is obliged to file information on reportable cross-border arrangements with the tax authorities in certain circumstances.
+(f) Under Dutch legislation implementing Council Directive (EU) 2018/822, De Brauw is required to provide information on reportable cross-border arrangements to the tax authorities in certain circumstances.

-(b) Expenses incurred by De Brauw (including courier, travel and accommodation costs, registration and court fees, and costs, including interest, charged by persons not affiliated with De Brauw and banks) will be for the Client’s account.
+(b) Expenses incurred by De Brauw (such as courier, travel and accommodation costs, registration and court fees, and costs, including interest, charged by persons not affiliated with De Brauw and banks) will be for the client's account.

-(d) The Client may notify De Brauw of any objections to an invoice for thirty days after the date of the invoice.
-If the Client fails to do this, the invoice will be deemed to have been accepted.
+(d) The client has thirty days after the invoice date to notify De Brauw of any objections to the amount of the invoice.
+If the client fails to do this, the invoice will be deemed to have been accepted.

-(a) De Brauw's liability is limited to the amount that is paid out for the relevant claim under De Brauw's insurance, plus the applicable excess.
-Liability for damage caused by an event not covered by any insurance is limited to EUR 5,000,000.
+(a) De Brauw's liability is limited to the amount that is paid out for the relevant claim under De Brauw's insurance, plus the applicable deductible.
+Liability for damage caused by an event not covered by any insurance is limited to EUR 5 million.

-(d) The Client indemnifies De Brauw and all Persons Affiliated with De Brauw against any claims made by third parties and any other damage suffered by De Brauw or a Person Affiliated with De Brauw in connection with the services, to the extent that the claim or damage exceeds the amount that is paid out in that regard under De Brauw's insurance, plus the applicable excess.
-A third party includes every group company, shareholder and managing or supervisory director of the Client, any persons working at or for the Client and any family member of the Client.
-This paragraph is an irrevocable third-party clause for the benefit of every Person Affiliated with De Brauw.
+(d) The client indemnifies De Brauw and all persons affiliated with De Brauw against any claims made by third parties and any other damage suffered by De Brauw or a person affiliated with De Brauw in connection with the services, to the extent that the claim or damage exceeds the amount that is paid out in that regard under De Brauw's insurance, plus the applicable deductible.
+The indemnification does not apply if the claim or damage arises from willful misconduct or gross negligence (opzet of bewuste roekeloosheid) at De Brauw's end.
+A third party includes every group company, shareholder and managing or supervisory director of the client, any persons working at or for the client and any family member of the client.
+This paragraph is an irrevocable third-party clause for the benefit of every person affiliated with De Brauw.

 1.5 Engaging third parties

-(b) The Client is bound by the conditions agreed between De Brauw (in its own or the Client’s name) and the other persons engaged by De Brauw.
-De Brauw is not liable for any damage caused by any action or omission of other persons engaged by it.
+(b) The client is bound by the conditions agreed between De Brauw (in its own or the client's name) and the other persons engaged by De Brauw.
+De Brauw is not liable for any damage caused by any action or omission of other persons it engages.

-(c) If De Brauw holds funds of a Client or a third party, the Client is bound by the conditions imposed by the bank holding the funds.
+(c) If De Brauw holds the funds of a client or of a third party, the client is bound by the conditions imposed by the bank holding the funds.
 De Brauw is not liable for damage caused by any act or omission of the bank.
 The previous two sentences apply equally if Stichting Beheer Derdengelden De Brauw Blackstone Westbroek holds funds.
 The previous sentence is an irrevocable third-party clause for the benefit of Stichting Beheer Derdengelden De Brauw Blackstone Westbroek.

 1.6 Confidentiality and files

-(a) De Brauw and the Client shall keep the services confidential, as well as everything related to the services or anything they become aware of in connection with the services.
-De Brauw and the Client shall take reasonable measures to ensure that Persons Affiliated with De Brauw do the same.
+(a) De Brauw and the client shall keep the services confidential, as well as everything related to the services or anything they become aware of in connection with the services.
+De Brauw and the client shall take reasonable measures to ensure that persons affiliated with them do the same.

-(c) De Brauw shall retain its files and all documents and other data carriers it had at its disposal in connection with the services during the statutory retention period.
-After this period, De Brauw may destroy documents without notifying the Client.
+(c) De Brauw shall retain its files and all documents and other data carriers at its disposal in connection with the services during the statutory retention period.
+After this period, De Brauw may destroy documents without notifying the client.

 1.7 Termination of the engagement

-(c) If the engagement is terminated, the Client will owe the fees for the work carried out by De Brauw before the end of the engagement and for any subsequent work that De Brauw may need to do in order to transfer the matter to the Client or a third party.
+(c) If the engagement is terminated, the client will owe the fees for the work carried out by De Brauw before the end of the engagement and for any subsequent work that De Brauw may need to do to transfer the matter to the client or a third party.

 1.8 Governing law; complaints and disputes

-(b) De Brauw's complaints procedure – which can be found on Legal information (debrauw.com) – applies to work carried out by any Persons Affiliated with De Brauw.
+(b) De Brauw's complaints procedure – which can be found on www.debrauw.com – applies to work carried out by any persons affiliated with De Brauw.
 In addition, the Complaints and Disputes Procedure Regulation of the Royal Dutch Association of Civil-law Notaries (Verordening Klachten- en geschillenregeling van de Koninklijke Notariële Beroepsorganisatie) – which can be found on http://wetten.overheid.nl/jci1.3:c:BWBR0032565&z=2015-10-18&g=2015-10-18 – applies to notarial work carried out by any De Brauw civil law notaries and candidate civil law notaries.
 Information about the latter procedure can be found on www.degeschillencommissie.nl.

-(c) Subject to paragraph 1.8(b) above, the Amsterdam District Court, the Netherlands, has exclusive jurisdiction to settle all disputes arising out of or in connection with the agreement for services, including disputes concerning its existence and its validity and any non-contractual obligations.
+(c) Subject to paragraph 1.8(b), the Amsterdam District Court in the Netherlands has exclusive jurisdiction to settle all disputes arising out of or in connection with the agreement for services, including disputes about its existence and its validity and any non-contractual obligations.

-(d) Paragraphs 8(a) and (c) above apply equally to non-contractual obligations of Persons Affiliated with De Brauw that arise out of, or are connected with, the agreement for services.
-This paragraph is an irrevocable third-party clause for the benefit of every Person Affiliated with De Brauw.
+(d) Paragraphs 1.8(a) and (c) apply equally to non-contractual obligations of persons affiliated with De Brauw that arise out of, or are connected with, the agreement for services.
+This paragraph is an irrevocable third-party clause for the benefit of every person affiliated with De Brauw.

 2. AGREEMENTS FOR SERVICES WITH DE BRAUW LONDON AND DE BRAUW SINGAPORE